pwollinger/cronverter/README.md

 **TODO:** make the other functions more user friendly.

 ## As a terminal app
-You only need to run `` python cronverter.py `` then pass the cron expression as a string.
+You only need to run `` python cronverter.py `` then pass the CRON expression as a string.
 The program will return the english sentence in a string printed on the terminal.
 ```bash:
 python cronverter.py "15 8 * * *"
 #At 8:15 everyday